Stellar halos of bright central galaxies II: Scaling relations, colors and metallicity evolution with redshift: Results and discussion

-At $z=0$, the picture is pretty different.
+At $z=0$, the picture is rather different.
 The three distributions are very similar, although those of SHs and ICL are wider.
 Considering the peaks, the average metallicity of BCGs does not change with respect to that at $z=2$ ($\sim -1.7$), but SHs and ICL become more metal rich as time goes by, almost reaching the average metallicity of BCGs.
 The gap between the mean metallicity of BCGs and that of SHs-ICL is around 0.1 dex.
-As noted above—and therefore expected—the VEGAS SH metallicity distribution peaks at systematically lower values than our predictions, suggesting that these stellar halos likely originate from disrupted dwarf galaxies, as noticed in Section~\ref{sec:intro}.
+As noted above—and therefore expected—the FDS SH metallicity distribution peaks at systematically lower values than our predictions, suggesting that these SHs likely originate from disrupted dwarf galaxies, as noticed in Section~\ref{sec:intro}.

-To summarize, similarly to colors, our model predicts a negative gradient from the BCG to the ICL, which is very clear at high redshifts, but almost flattens over time.
-Again, as for the colors, SH and ICL have the same metallicity.
+To summarize, similarly to colours, our model predicts a negative gradient from the BCG to the ICL, which is very clear at high redshifts, but almost flattens over time.
+Again, as for the colours, SH and ICL have the same metallicity.

 The redshift evolution of metallicity strengthens the above picture.
 At $z=2$ we find a $\simeq0.4$ dex offset between BCGs and the SH–ICL pair, with the latter two being essentially indistinguishable; by $z=0$ the gap shrinks to $\simeq0.1$ dex as SHs and the ICL become more metal rich.
 This convergence naturally arises if late-time growth in the outskirts is increasingly driven by the stripping of relatively massive, chemically evolved satellites, while early assembly is dominated by lower-mass, metal-poor dwarfs.
 The trend echoes simulation results in which ex–situ accretion builds extended BCG envelopes at late times and predicts shallow, slowly evolving outer metallicity gradients \citep{nelson2024,montenegro-taborda2023,contreras-santos2024,pillepich2018}.
 Conversely, the systematically lower metallicities measured in our observed samples are consistent with a larger fractional contribution from disrupted dwarfs \citep[e.g.][]{mouhcine2005,harmsen2017,dsouza2018,spavone2017,ragusa2021,ragusa2022}, plausibly reflecting environmental or selection differences with respect to our central-galaxy sample.
 In this context, the average metallicity of SHs/ICL is a sensitive diagnostic of the mass spectrum of destroyed progenitors; combining metallicity with $\alpha$–enhancement and kinematics should further discriminate rapid early enrichment from extended, low-mass accretion histories \citep{venn2004,deason2016}.